 It’s important to be mindful of your neighbors, but more than that, I think it’s important not to brandish what you are carrying.
-If a situation turned ugly, you would want your discreet gun case to keep your guns discreet and covert.
+If a situation turned ugly, you would want your discreet rifle case to keep your guns discreet and covert.

 You never know who your neighbors might have at their house.
-You don’t know if they have properly vetted their handyman, kids’ friends, or landscapers (not to say that any of those people are inherently criminals – it’s simply to make the point of not trusting people you don’t know).
+You don’t know if they have properly vetted their handyman, kids’ friends, or landscapers (not to say that any of those people are inherently criminals – it’s simply to make a point of not trusting people you don’t know).